IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

 * When a Canvas has multiple resources that make up the view
 * When a content resource is an option in a Choice of resources

 Additionally, while it is not necessary to declare a thumbnail on a Canvas since clients SHOULD render thumbnails from the Resource, doing so can increase the efficiency with which thumbnails load in a viewer.
 This is especially noticeable in Manifests that have many Canvases, such as books and manuscripts with many high-resolution images.
-In these cases, and where thumbnails are loaded into the viewer, the viewer is tasked with handling tile requests for all of the source images simultaneously – a resource-intensive task for any viewing client.
+In these cases, and where thumbnails are loaded into the viewer, the viewer is tasked with handling tile requests for all of the source images simultaneously – a resource-intensive task for a viewing client.

 other options for mitigating performance issues, such as caching or pre-caching so the thumbnails are "pre-warmed" - but IIIF also allows publishers of Manifests to provide clues to the viewing client, directing it on how to process thumbnails.
 This implementation note focuses on outlining several approaches, especially in the context of Canvases, discussing their benefits and limitations, and providing recommendations to clients for processing thumbnails.
 For a more general introduction to thumbnails, see the [Image Thumbnail for Manifest][0117] recipe.